onnx/onnx/docs/Operators.md

 ### <a name="Transpose"></a><a name="transpose">**Transpose**</a>

   Transpose the input tensor similar to numpy.transpose.
+The attribute `perm` must be a permutation of the dimensions of the input tensor.
+Axis `i` of the output tensor corresponds to the axis `perm[i]` of the input tensor.
-For example, when perm=(1, 0, 2), given an input tensor of shape (1, 2, 3), the output shape will be (2, 1, 3).
+  For example, when perm=(1, 0, 2), given an input tensor of shape (1, 2, 3),
+  the output shape will be (2, 1, 3).
+  When perm=(1, 2, 0), given an input tensor of shape (1, 2, 3),
+  the output shape will be (2, 3, 1).

 #### Version